 4. Consider work study

 You may be able to reduce the cost of your tuition by working for the university.
 There are all kinds of jobs on-campus that may appeal to your interests and allow you to strike a deal with your school!
-Learn about different jobs on-campus by reading this article.
+You can learn about different jobs on-campus at this link.

 5. Make a fundraising profile

-If you’re unable to pay your tuition, you may be able to ask for help through fundraising websites such as GoFundMe.
+If you’re unable to pay your tuition, you may want to ask for help through fundraising websites such as GoFundMe.
 It may feel intimidating to ask for money from family and friends, but there are generous people out there who may be willing to contribute to your education.

 6. Take out a Short-Term Loan/Emergency Loan